 Cruising amongst the Venetian Villas

-One branch continues straight towards the lagoon south of Venice, while another branch, the famous Naviglio del Brenta, at Noventa Padovana diverts for Stra, Fiesso, Dolo, Mira reaching Fusina and then Venice.
-Noventa Padovana was Padua’s ancient river port on the Brenta,’ says Alessandro Berto, commander of the M/n Freccia that plies the waters of the Riviera del Brenta.
-‘Here, at one time, boats from Venice stopped and passengers and goods arrived in Padua on wagons and carriages.
-Then in 1209 the cutting of the Piovego Canal was completed, directly connecting the river port of Portello di Padova to the Naviglio del Brenta and thus to Venice.
+One branch of the river continues straight towards the lagoon south of Venice, while another branch, the well-known Naviglio del Brenta, follows its winding path to Noventa Padovana through Stra, Fiesso, Dolo, Mira, Fusina and finally ends its course by flowing into Venice.
+Noventa Padovana used to be Padua’s ancient river port,’ says Alessandro Berto, commander of the M/n Freccia, a boat that sails along the waters of the Brenta River.
+‘Here, at one time, boats coming from Venice would stop and both passengers and goods would be brought to Padua on wagons and carriages.
+When in 1209 the works on the Piovego Canal were completed, the fluvial port of Portello in Padua was finally connected to the Naviglio del Brenta and thus to Venice.’

 1